james-salafatinos/travelto-page/README.md

 npm install -i to install the dependencies npm start
 ```
-This initiate the server listening at http://localhost:8080/.
+This will initiate the server listening at http://localhost:8080/
-2. Create a file in th

-## Todo

--